wso2/docs-is/en/docs/develop/session-mgt-rest-api.md

 template: templates/swagger.html
 ---
 ???
 Note "Note: Click to view"
     Before invoking the session management REST APIs, create some sessions for the user.
+You can create active sessions for the users as follows.
+       1. Register a service provider in the WSO2 Identity Server so that the authentication for the application will be handled by the Identity Server.
+       2. Login to the application with valid credentials.
     Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.

        1. Click on **Authorize** button and provide desired values for authentication.